 - Lightly oil the pan (sesame oil works very well, but any oil will do).
 Add your ground beef to the pan, lightly season with salt & pepper, and let it cook for 3-5 minutes.
 Do not break up the ground beef yet!
 It helps to get a good sear on the ground beef before breaking it up.

 - Flip the beef over to sear the other side, about another 3-5 minutes.

 - While the beef cooks, add all the rest of the ingredients to a bowl and whisk together to make your sauce.
 This sauce will have a kick to it but won't be painfully spicy- feel free to taste and add extra spice if you want it to be hotter.

-- After 5 minutes, remove the lid and make sure the beef is no longer red.
+- After 5 minutes, remove the lid and make sure the beef is no longer pink.
 If it is, you can let the meat continue to cook until needed.
 Mix everything up once more, then remove from heat.

 - Hot Honey is very easy to make yourself, although I recommend buying it at the store if you can find it, because it's delicious.
 To make your own, take 2 tbsp of regular honey and mix in some ground cayenne pepper (or hot sauce) until it reaches the hotness level you are after!

 - I prefer my food to not be drenched in sauce, so this sauce is relatively light.
 You can add more honey and/or soy sauce if you prefer a heavier sauce.

 - You can use any ground beef you'd like here.
 I used 90/10, but you can use leaner beef as well.
 If you use 80/20 or 85/15 beef you will have some extra fat in the dish and it may require draining some of it.